bkacjios/lua-mumble/README.md

 Called just before a TCP ping is sent to the server.
 This updates the users statistics found on their information panel.
+The mumble.client will automatically ping the server every 30 seconds within mumble.loop()

 ``` lua
 Table event = {